Arif-salah/comfygen-studio/README.md

 - `base_workflow`
 - `base_workflow2`

 You can find them inside the `js` folder.
-Just open them—no need to edit.
-ComfyUI will automatically update any missing nodes.
+Just open them—no need to edit. and install any missing nodes.

 ---